 Find out when and how you could claim compensation for a spinal injury.

 Post-Traumatic Stress Disorder

 Traumatic incidents, such as an accident at a theme park could cause you to suffer PTSD.
 Learn more about claiming for this psychological injury.

 Can you sue an amusement park?

-If you were injured in an accident in a theme park which was not your fault you could have the right to make a personal injury claim.
+If you were injured in an accident in a theme park that was not your fault, you could have the right to make a personal injury claim.
 Each case is different and whether you can make a claim or who the claim will be made against depends upon the circumstances of your accident.

 Our team will be able to advise you on whether or not we think we could help you make a claim and if we could offer to handle your case on a No Win No Fee basis.

 Can you sue a theme park for whiplash?

 Whiplash may be caused by your head and neck being forcibly moved back and forward or side to side.
 The movement can damage the ligaments, tendons and muscles of the neck causing injuries that may last for a few weeks, months or even longer.

 But could theme park rides specifically cause whiplash?